 - Bed lofts — so much room!

 - Ball jars — perfect vessel for coffee, smoothies, and wine

-Javi was grateful for these things the week of June 19, 2017:
+Javi was grateful for these things one week in June:

 1. I’m thankful that Ava [his dog] slept through the night all week and didn’t feel the need to investigate the squirrels at 3 a.m.